 In 1990, Jeff retired Rare-Plane Detective and shut down the business when he and his wife had a daughter, and Jeff felt compelled to try the suit and tie world.
 But then the world opened up as a new market with a little thing called the “World Wide Web”.
 Jeff returned to the hobby business in 2000, when a former competitor, APC Hobbies, asked him to produce their own old kit catalog.
 Jeff produced their catalog for a year; eventually deciding it was time to go back into business since the Internet had opened up new possibilities.
 A few months later, Jeff bought out APC Hobbies and Rare-Plane Detective returned to the model kit business.

 Jeff set up shop in Coastal Mississippi when his wife Kathy obtained an Advertising position there.
 Rare-Plane Detective grew larger each year thanks in part to the Internet and eBay, and was soon over capacity in a 1200-square-foot warehouse.
 In 2005, Hurricane Katrina damaged the warehouse and a portion of the inventory, but Jeff persevered and soon business was stronger than ever.
-A year after Katrina, Kathy was offered a position with MGM Mirage Corporate Advertising and the couple headed west to Las Vegas.
-Rare-Plane continues to grow, with warehouse capacity going from 1600 to 2000 square feet.
-The current warehouse is located just two blocks from the famous Las Vegas Strip.
-Since moving to the world famous Las Vegas Strip, Rare-Plane Detective has hosted many customers from around the U.S. and throughout the world who come by to shop.
+A year after Katrina, Kathy was offered a position in Las Vegas and the couple headed west.
+Rare-Plane continued to grow, with warehouse capacity going from 1600 to 2000 square feet.
+The warehouse was located just two blocks from the famous Las Vegas Strip and has hosted many customers from around the U.S. and throughout the world who come by to shop.
 In 2010, Jeff acquired Nostalgic Plastic, and with it, the North American distributorship of Anigrand and Miniwing resin kit lines.
 In 2013, Jeff opened up a retail store adjacent to the warehouse and offices.

 35-688 Cathedral Canyon Drive Suite #110